Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/CONTRIBUTING.md

 - Click `Create review` button and upload previously downloaded `Azure.Template` package.
 It should show API review for Azure.Template if everything is setup correctly.

-If any of the above step is showing errors, following are the action items to check:
+If any of the above steps is showing errors, following are the items to check:

 - Verify OAuth Client ID and Secret